Angelo Michele Colonna: Biography

-They became the pre-eminent quadratura fresco painters of northern Italy with Colonna principally executing the figurative elements and Mitelli, the quadratura or illusionistic architectural frameworks: in Modena, they painted in the Este palace at Sassuolo; they executed the ceiling of the now destroyed Oratorio de San Girolamo of Rimini; in 1657 they carried out the decoration of the chapel of the Rosary in the basilica of San Domenico in Bologna, including a framed 'Assumption of the Virgin'; and between 1653-8, they painted the gallery leading to the High Altar of San Michele in Bosco.
+They became the pre-eminent quadratura fresco painters of northern Italy with Colonna principally executing the figurative elements and Mitelli, the quadratura or illusionistic architectural frameworks: in Modena, they painted in the Este palace at Sassuolo; they executed the ceiling of the now destroyed Oratorio de San Girolamo of Rimini; in 1657 they carried out the decoration of the chapel of the Rosary in the basilica of San Domenico in Bologna, including a framed 'Assumption of the Virgin'; and between 1653 and 1658, they painted the gallery leading to the High Altar of San Michele in Bosco.

-In 1658, Colonna left Italy to go to Spain to work for Philip IV of Spain; he had initially been contracted for this work by Diego Velázquez.
-He was to return to Italy in 1662, where his collaborator now was Mitelli's pupil, Giacomo Alboresi (1632–1677).
-He continued to be prolific in Bologna, decorating the Palazzo Cospi-Ferreti, Bologna and a chapel in the church of San Bartolomeo (1667).
-In 1677, he completed frescoes for the Council Hall of the Palazzo Comunale or town hall of Bologna, working with Gioacchino Pizzoli.
+In 1658, Colonna and Mitelli were called to Spain to work for Philip IV of Spain; both painters had initially been contracted for this work by Diego Velázquez.
+Unfortunately all their collaborative work there, including the Pandora ceiling in the Hall of Mirrors in the Royal Alcázar of Madrid, has been destroyed.
+Mitelli died in Madrid in 1660, and Colonna returned to Bologna in 1662, where he began collaborating with Mitelli's pupil, Giacomo Alboresi (1632–1677).

+Colonna continued to be prolific in Bologna, decorating several palaces, including the Palazzo Cospi Ferretti.
+His later collaborations varied in quality, the finest being two ceiling frescoes in the Palazzo Albergati at Zola Predosa, Bologna (1665).
+In his last two decorative schemes, realized with the collaboration of Gioacchino Pizzoli, the nave ceiling of Santi Bartolomeo e Gaetano (1667), and the vault of the Council Hall of Palazzo d'Accursio, the town hall of Bologna, (1677), he reverted to the dominant academic tradition of Bolognese quadratura.

+Colonna died at Bologna in 1687, aged 82.
 Giuseppe Romani was one of his apprentices.

-Colonna died at Bologna in 1687.